sychan/kb_sdk_docs/source/tutorial/helloworld.rst

 Module Description
 -------------------------------------------

-Open and edit the ``kbase.yml`` file to include a better description of your module.
-It is in  is in the root directory of the module.
+In the root directory of the module is the file ``kbase.yml``.
+Examine the file.
+It has a placeholder for information that you will eventually add to the module.
+The ``module-name`` and ``service-language`` will not change but the other items will change as you prepare the module for release or update.
+The default ``module-description`` doesn't say anything about your module.
+You will want to edit this before the module is released.
 Be sure to describe what your module and its app will do.
+The ``module-version`` needs to be updated before updates can be released.
+The ``owners`` is a list of users that can approve updates to a module.
-The information here shows up in the App Catalog entry for the module.  |kb_SPAdes_link|
+The information in this file shows up in the App Catalog entry for the module.
+A more complete example is  |kb_SPAdes_link|.

 The Specification File
 -------------------------------------------